osminogin/docker-tor-simple/README.md

 Simplest minimal docker container for Tor anonymity software.

-It works well as a single container (expose port 9050) or in conjunction with other containers (like `nginx` and `osminogin/php-fpm`) for organizing complex hidden services in the Tor network.
-Container is ready for access to the Tor network without any additional configuration (just use SOCKSv5 port 9050).
+It works well as a single self-contained container or in cooperation with other containers (like `nginx` and `osminogin/php-fpm`) for organizing complex hidden services on the Tor network.

 The image is based on great [Alpine Linux](https://alpinelinux.org/) distribution so it is has extremely low size (less than 5 MB).